Entropic crystallization of Brownian squares through pathways governed by orientational dynamics: Results

 To further explore the explicit effects of $\Delta\theta_{\text{R}}$ in comparison with that of the area fraction ($\Phi$) and neighboring lattice angle ($\alpha$) on the configurational dynamics of the particles and their subsequent crystallization into a preferred symmetry structure, we varied $\Delta\theta_{\text{R}}$ while keeping $\Phi$ and $\alpha$ unchanged.
 This was achieved by enhancing the corner rounding of the square particles (Fig. \ref{fig:WiderRange} inset), thereby circumventing the restriction imposed by the area fraction on the upper limit of $\Delta\theta_{\text{R}}$.
 Implementing this in a similar simulation, the same initial configuration of RB, \textit{i.e.}, defined by its $\Phi$ (= 0.77) and $\alpha$ (= 1.19 rad) (as in Fig. \ref{fig:Simulation} (B)) was allowed to equilibrate with two different values of $\Delta\theta_{\text{R}}$, 0.60 rad and 1.02 rad corresponding to that for RB-C and HX-C, respectively.
 Intriguingly, the same system that crystallizes to RB-C with $\Delta\theta_{\text{R}}$ = 0.60 rad, equilibrates to HX-C when the particles can access a wider range of orientational states, given by $\Delta\theta_{\text{R}}$ = 1.02 rad, as shown in Fig. \ref{fig:WiderRange}.
-The equilibrated hexagonal ordering is verified by lower values of 4-fold global order parameters ($\Psi_4$ = 0.60, \& $\text{Z}_4$ = 0.86) and higher values of their 6-fold counterparts ($\Psi_6$ = 0.90, \& $\text{Z}_6$ = 0.89), similar to those for HX-C.
+The equilibrated hexagonal ordering is verified by lower values of 4-fold global order parameters ($\Psi_4$ = 0.60, \& $\text{Z}_4$ = 0.86) and higher values of their 6-fold counterparts ($\Psi_6$ = 0.90, \& $\text{Z}_6$ = 0.89), similar to those for HX-C. The enhancement in corner rounding reduced the value of $\Phi$ marginally ($\approx$ 0.7\%), which can be neglected for all practical purposes.

 In a real dense system of squares, variations in the 2D osmotic pressure ($\Pi$), area fraction ($\Phi$), and $\Delta\theta_{\text{R}}$ are coupled in an intricate manner.
 However, in our simulations, we decoupled these dependencies and varied $\Delta\theta_{\text{R}}$ independently while keeping $\Phi$, $\alpha$, and $\Pi$ unchanged in different simulation runs.
 Therefore, our results unequivocally conclude that $\Delta\theta_{\text{R}}$ solely governs the configurational dynamics of the squares, and thus, the pathways of crystallization into the optimal equilibrium ordering, where $\Phi$ and $\alpha$ indirectly influence the process by setting an upper bound of $\Delta\theta_{\text{R}}$.